smart-light/team13-UofG/README.md

 Software have two thread as indicated below.
 One thread is qwt knob and slider control, another thread is opt3001 adaptive threshold of limiting the maximum PWM.
 It means that while knobs are being adjusted, the maximum light intensity could change at the same time- according to the environment light intensity.
 <img src= "image/BlockDiagram.JPG" width="700" height="425">

+## How to Try With Our Code
+- BOM is offered and PCB is designed as files in hardware zip
+- Just git files in sofware/main then qmake make sudo ./Main

+  Have fun!

 ## Future Work
 - Power rate of the LED could be designed greater so the outcome of the design could be fancy
 - Overview of the LED need to be improved for looking better